NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Boneyard's Call.md

 You have a powerful connection to the Boneyard and its courts, granting you the ability to travel to and from the Boneyard.
-You gain [[Spells/Interplanar Teleport|Interplanar Teleport]] as a divine innate spell.
-You can cast it twice per week.

-This can be used only to travel to the Boneyard or from the Boneyard to the Material Plane.
-Due to your unique connection to the Boneyard, your body serves as the focus, and you don't require a tuning fork.
+You can cast [[Spells/Interplanar Teleport|Interplanar Teleport]] as a divine innate spell twice per week.
+This can be used only to travel to the Boneyard or from the Boneyard to the Universe.
+Due to your unique connection to the Boneyard, your body serves as the locus, and you don't require a planar key.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*